-D artnerships between SSMs and SA Delivery Agents Г artherships between SSIVIS and SA Derivery Agents M and social assistance offices are expected to collaborate to support overall social assistance client success in the following ways: • The interactive relationships between SSMs and SA delivery and community partners strengthens the coordinated approach to deliver integrated employment services Client-tailored employment opportunities, employment services and stability support needs are identified early in the process The transition to integrated employment services occurs without disruption to the ODSP and OW clients' existing support plans Service coordination with social assistance caseworkers will lead to open information sharing and efficient client referral management • All partners can explore differences in existing delivery approaches to identify strengths and address service delivery gaps • Data collection from EO and SA partners will capture information that supports effective client pathways and continuous improvement: · Projected Social Assistance caseloads may be used to determine macro level service demand and stability support needs EO data can be used alongside client and labour market information to design employment services and programs to match client and employer needs 5 Ontario
+Partnerships between SSMs and SA Delivery Agents

+SSM and social assistance offices are expected to collaborate to support overall social assistance client success in the following ways:

+- The interactive relationships between SSMs and SA delivery and community partners strengthens the coordinated approach to deliver integrated employment services - Client-tailored employment opportunities, employment services and stability support needs are identified early in the process - The transition to integrated employment services occurs without disruption to the ODSP and OW clients' existing support plans - Service coordination with social assistance caseworkers will lead to open information sharing and efficient client referral - All partners can explore differences in existing delivery approaches to identify strengths and address service delivery gaps - Data collection from EO and SA partners will capture information that supports effective client pathways and continuous improvement: - Projected Social Assistance caseloads may be used to determine macro level service demand and stability support needs - EO data can be used alongside client and labour market information to design employment services and programs to match client and employer needs

-Ministry of Labour, Immigration, Training and Skills Development & Ministry of Children, Community & Social Services Roles & Responsibilities of the SSM ng activities related to SA employment services: ocial Assistance delivery partners in preparation for the t services after the transition period.
-ODSP Employment Supports Ontario Works Employment Assistance (after the Transition Period) Assess service provider network based on performance and capacity.
+Ministry of Labour, Immigration, Training and Skills Development

+& Ministry of Children, Community & Social Services

+Roles & Responsibilities of the SSM related to Social Assistance

+During the transition period, SSMs will conduct the following activities related to SA employment services:

+Creating and fostering an ongoing relationship with Social Assistance delivery partners in preparation for the delivery of integrated employment services after the transition period.

+ODSP Employment Supports

+Ontario Works Employment Assistance (after the Transition Period)

+Assess service provider network based on performance and capacity.

 Following the transition period, SSMs will coordinate with municipal partners to incrementally shift towards the delivery of employment services to social assistance recipients.
 This process may vary among Ontario Works offices.

 Assessment includes capacity to effectively serve people with disabilities and other client groups.
 This Includes accessibility of services and physical locations.
-(Note: Similar process is place with EO service providers) 6 Ontario 😵
+(Note: Similar process is place with EO service providers)